Loading...

 gensx login

-gensx deploy
+)gensx deploy

 --input

-, the input must be valid JSON - When using
+, the input must be valid JSON--no-wait

-, the command returns immediately with a workflow ID that can be used to check status later - Error handling: if the workflow fails, the command will return with a non-zero exit code and display the error
+, the command returns immediately with a workflow ID that can be used to check status later